Pilot Program

 Anonymized data accumulates automatically.
 QI directors can see chest compression fraction trends, no-flow distributions, epi timing — across every code, every team, every shift.

 UNCRASH runs on the phone already in your provider's pocket.
-The entire onboarding is a 6-slide in-app tutorial.
+The entire onboarding is an easy in-app tutorial.
 The first code can happen the same day.

 We're partnering with resuscitation committees, QA programs, and simulation centers for structured QI pilots.
 Full access — and your data contributes to the first multi-center resuscitation registry built on real-time capture.